Anonymous

 From India, Aizawl

-Even this issue goes to the various courts and from the controlling Authority to the Supreme Court we may expect diverge views of the Court.
+Even if this issue goes to various courts and from the controlling Authority to the Supreme Court, we may expect diverging views of the Court.

-Hence the question is very interesting and debatable.
-I personally endorse the reply of Mr Bandyopadhyay.
-Gratuity for the last two years can be calculated @ of 30 as per the policy of the new Company.
+Hence, the question is very interesting and debatable.
+I personally endorse the reply of Mr. Bandyopadhyay.
+Gratuity for the last two years can be calculated at 30 days as per the policy of the new Company.

-For information of KK!HR many companies in India, depending upon the length of service, are paying more favourable gratuity ranging from 21 days to 30 days.
+For the information of KK!HR, many companies in India, depending upon the length of service, are paying a more favorable gratuity ranging from 21 days to 30 days.

 Regards,